diogovalentte/homarr-iframes/docs/SOURCES.md

 - `INTERNAL_CHANGEDETECTIONIO_ADDRESS`: your ChangeDetection.io instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
 - `CHANGEDETECTIONIO_API_KEY`: an access API key used to access your ChangeDetection.io instance API.
 You can get it by going to **Settings -> API -> Generate API Key button**.
 - `CHANGEDETECTIONIO_CHANGED_LAST_HOURS`: number of hours to indicate if the iframe should show a watch change.
 If the watch's last changed time is within the last `x` hours, it'll show the watch, else no. Defaults to 24.

+## Backrest
+Show [Backrest](https://github.com/garethgeorge/backrest) backup plans with error or warning status in the last 24 hours.
+Username and password are only required if you activated Backrest authentication.

+- `BACKREST_ADDRESS`: your Backrest instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
+- `INTERNAL_BACKREST_ADDRESS`: your Backrest instance address, like `https://sub.domain.com` or `http://192.168.1.45:8080`.
+- `BACKREST_USERNAME`: your Backrest username.
+- `BACKREST_PASSWORD`: your Backrest password.